 AHEL's subsidiaries consist of largely insurance undertakings and service providing entities.
-Whilst AHEL and the majority of its subsidiaries have a 30 November financial period end, the subsidiary AIG Israel has a non-coterminous period end at 31 December.
-At 30 November 2022, AHEL has consolidated AIG Israel's EBS as at year-ended 30 September 2022.
+AHEL and its subsidiaries have a 31 December period end.
+At 31 December 2024, AHEL has consolidated AIG Israel's EBS as at quarter-ended 30 September 2024 being the latest available locally approved information for the entity.